Andrew Hunter Interfaith Minister

-Languages – can you deliver my ceremony in other languages.
+Languages – can you deliver my ceremony in other languages?
 I speak and offer ceremonies in English, French, German, or Spanish?
-IThis service is only for Bespoke ceremonies as it takes considerable time to plan a service also in a different language.
+Added fees may be applicable as it takes extra time to craft and deliver a language in more than one ceremony.

 What would a typical ceremony include?
 There is a sample run down ceremony linked from the Wedding Ceremonies page as well as other information about possibilities.